bbauska/W3Cx-5of5/README.md

 the addEventListener method/function.

-Callback functions are derived from a programming paradigm known as **functional programming**.
+Callback functions are derived from a programming paradigm known as <b>functional programming</b>.
 They are very, very common in JavaScript.
 We&apos;ll use them a lot in the next section of the course, called &quot;Handling events&quot;.